alexandraion22/jupyterhub-extension/README.md

 ```
 <!-- prettier-ignore-end -->

 The `selector` can be any valid [CSS selector](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors).
-In this case, the first part is the CSS class that identifies the file browser items `.jp-DirListing-item` and the second part `[data-file-type="text"]` is a attribute value to be found on the item; the `data-file-type` attribute is set with the file type name or `text` for generic files.
-You can omit the second part to add the command to every file type.
+In this case, the first part is the CSS class that identifies the file browser items `.jp-DirListing-item` and the second part `[data-file-type="directory"]` limits the entry to directories.
+Additional filtering (to keep only root-level directories) is handled in the command itself.

 You can find some of the CSS classes that identify different widgets in JupyterLab in the [developer documentation](https://jupyterlab.readthedocs.io/en/stable/developer/css.html#commonly-used-css-selectors).